Gnocchi with Butter Sauce

 Step eight

-Cut the sausage in slices and add to the wok with the gnocchi.
+Cut the sausage into slices and add to the wok along with the gnocchi.

 Stir the mixture until all the gnocchi are coated with the sauce.

 Mmmmmmm!
-Time to plate the gnocchi for Christopher and me.
-I add some fresh ground black pepper on mine and shave some parmesan cheese on top of both of our food.
+Time to serve.
+I add some fresh ground black pepper on mine and shave some Parmesan cheese on top of both dishes.

 A white deep plate and blue plate with the gnocchi in it with the wok in the background